tab1-web/faq/docs/eternal/classes.md

     <p>- <strong>Leveling:</strong> Medium</p>
     <p>- <strong>Strengths:</strong> <span class="strengths">Burst Damage, close combat PvP, DM Events</span></p>
     <iframe width="399" height="226" src="https://www.youtube.com/embed/aOgVeADIGV0" frameborder="0" allowfullscreen></iframe>

+    <p>If you are pulling or just need <strong style="color:yellow;">Movement Speed</strong> for moving around the world, cancel Chant of Victory and Apply <strong style="color:yellow;">Prophecy of Wind</strong> instead.</p>

+    <p>In Deathmatches you can also skip Windwalk and Song of Wind and get more resists as you won't be moving around too much.</p>

+    <p>If you want more Attack Speed, you can get Flu Lv4 "debuff" from Hotsprings, attack Bandersnatch / Atroxspawn.</p>

+    <p>If your auto attacks miss a lot, you can also use Cholera Lv4 from Flava / Nepenthenes from Hotsprings.</p>
 </div>

 <div id="abyss-walker" class="class-card">